Whither our UK NHS ?

 We must also aim for a more holistic model of social support, based on the 'cradle to grave' approach adopted by the scandinavian countries.
 Although arguably more intrusive, it is much more effective in encouraging and maintaining a healthy lifestyle throughout life, and ensuring the individual receives the care they really need in later life when they need it.

-Last but certainly not least, we must train more doctors - and from within our UK population.
+Last but certainly not least, we must train more doctors - and these must be from within our UK population.
 The combination of woefully small place allocations at our medical schools, and their tendency to favour foreign students because of the £9k fee cap on home students, has led to the current crisis in GP and hospital doctor recruitment, and driven the need to import staff from abroad.
+We need to outlaw discrimination against home students by our universities.

 All this will certainly not be an easy one for government to 'sell' – or indeed fund.
 Devising a funding model which takes account of legacy NI contributions will in itself be a major challenge for the policy makers, never mind actually making it all happen.
 And this will be the case whoever happens to be in power.